iosamuel/souch/README.md

 Simple client interface for handle CouchDB Database from NodeJS with some utilities that you can use.

-You can see an example using Souch in [http://github.com/iosamuel/nodecrud](http://github.com/iosamuel/nodecrud)
+You can send suggestions in the github repo [http://github.com/iosamuel/souch](github.com/iosamuel/souch)

 ## How to use